giboulz/50questionsJava/README.md

 40) How many package statements can a program have?

+package - only one

+imports - unlimited.
+You can have as many import statements in your class as you want.

 41) Are all the classes specified in import statement actually imported?